harrisgomez/coding_challenge-parse_the_config/README.md

+## Available scripts

+In the project directory, you can run:

+### node script

+Parses the example.config file and converts it into a JSON object.
+Example usage is logged in the terminal.
+You will see the keys called and the values they return, along with value's (coerced) type.

 # Coding Challenge
 ## Create a parsing tool that takes an example config file and turns it into the language of your choice (hash, JSON object, associative array, class, etc.).